Maryland DUI Lawyer

 MVA Hearings for DUI in Maryland

 Once an individual is arrested for DUI in Maryland, the police will confiscate their driver’s license and issue them a temporary license for 45 days.
-After that time elapses, MVA will suspend the driver’s license for 45 days for a first offense and 90 days for a second offense or if the driver refuses the breath test.
+After that time elapses, the Motor Vehicle Administration will suspend the driver’s license for 45 days for a first offense and 90 days for a second offense or if the driver refuses the breath test.
 The officer must also provide the driver with a form DR-15 that outlines the terms of the suspension and need to request a hearing.

 The driver must request a hearing within 10 days of the arrest to get an extension document that keeps the driver’s license valid until the date of the MVA hearing.
 At the MVA hearing, the driver can request the administrative law judge modify the period of suspension.
 For example, if the driver can show the suspension causes a work hardship, its possible the judge will modify the suspension to permit the individual to drive to and from work.